Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3B

 Memory Aid

-Real-World Application
+Real-World Example

 When you say you're operating on '20 meters,' you're referring to the band by its wavelength.
 The 20-meter band covers approximately 14.000-14.350 MHz, and signals in this range have wavelengths around 20 meters.
 Similarly, '2 meters' refers to the 144-148 MHz band where signals have wavelengths around 2 meters.
 This wavelength naming is universal in amateur radio.

-FCC Part 97.303Key Concepts
+Reference: FCC Part 97.303

-Band identification, Wavelength, Amateur bands, Traditional naming
+Band identification Wavelength Amateur bands Traditional naming

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3B topic.